anweiss/inflyte-dj-monitor/README.md

 ## Email Notification Example

-When new DJs are detected, you'll receive a beautifully formatted HTML email:
+When new DJs are detected, you'll receive a beautifully formatted HTML email with comments and star ratings:

-**Subject:** 🚨 2 New DJs Added to Inflyte Campaign 'pmqtne'
+**Subject:** 🚨 2 New DJ Support/Comment to Inflyte Campaign 'pmqtne'

 **Body:**